BITalinoWorld/android-datalogger-egokituz/README.md

 * bitalino-java-sdk https://github.com/BITalinoWorld/java-sdk
 * Guava https://code.google.com/p/guava-libraries/

-After downloading the code of the datalogger for Android, add them to the build path ( Project -> Properties -> Java Build Path ):
+After downloading the code of the datalogger for Android, add the previously mentioned projects to the build path ( Project -> Properties -> Java Build Path ):
 * bitalinojava-sdk as a project in the Projects tab
 ![](https://github.com/BITalinoWorld/android-datalogger-egokituz/blob/master/readme-images/step-by-step/bitalino-logger-conf-projects.png)
 * guava-17.0.jar as an external library in Libraries tab